AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 ### Formatting Functions

-Instead of tokens, you can use formatting functions with the `series` field, allowing you to access the methods of the series.
+Instead of tokens, you can use formatting functions with the `series` field, allowing you to access methods of the series.

 In this sample, a formatting function is used to get the color, name, and total value of a Line series by accessing the {api:anychart.core.cartesian.series.Line#color}color(){api}, {api:anychart.core.cartesian.series.Line#name}name(){api}, and {api:anychart.core.cartesian.series.Line#getStat}getStat(){api} methods: